dylan-lom/utils/README.md

 ## Goals

-* A collection of simple, well-documented CLI tools that follow *nix conventions.
+* A collection of simple, self-explanitory CLI tools that follow *nix conventions.
 * Statically compilable
 * Standalone applications -- if only one tool is required the source code for